 He is the founding Elder of the Hermitage.
 He was born in Ljubljana, in 1985.
 He took anagarika (postulat) precepts in Santacittarama Monastero Buddhista in Italy in 2004.
 In the same year he went to England to take samanera (novice) ordination, and in 2006 he become bhikkhu (fully ordained monk).
 His preceptor was Venerable Luang Por Sumedho (Phra Chao Khun Sumedhajahn).
 Ajahn Hiriko was also the chief editor and the administrator at Path Press and the author of The Hermit of Bundala, the biography of an English monk from Sri Lanka, Ñāṇavīra Thera.
-He is also writer of Slovenian articles (Menihovi zapisi) and translator of Buddha's talks or Suttas.
-Previously he was living in the following monasteries: Amaravati Monastery, Chithurst Monastery, Aruna Ratanagiri (in UK), Bodhinyanarama (in New Zealand), Santacittarama (in Italy), Wat Marp Jan (in Thailand), Sri Sumedha and Bundala Kuti (in Sri Lanka).
+He is also writer of Slovenian articles (Menihovi misli) and translator of Buddha's talks or Suttas.
+Previously he was living in the following monasteries: Amaravati Monastery, Chithurst Monastery, Aruna Ratanagiri (in UK), Bodhinyanarama (in New Zealand), Santacittarama (in Italy), Wat Marp Jan (in Thailand), Hillside Hermitage and Bundala Kuti (in Sri Lanka).